Yossi/outline-tg-bot/README.md

 ## What this does
 This is a telegram bot that attempts to create URL hacks that help people read news sites with user hostile designs.
-The bot will spit out log messages at the info level when messages come in or out.
-It does not attempt to permanently save these logs anywhere.

 Add the bot to a group chat and make it an admin so it can see all messages.
 Or talk to it in pm.

 Regular users can use the bot as follows:
 Post message as usual.
-The bot will silently detect and remember the last link it sees.
+The bot will silently detect and remember the most recent link it sees.
-When you know that the the most recent link seen needs to get the bot treatment you say `/include`.
+When you know that the the most recent link needs to get the bot treatment you say `/include`.
 Immediately and from now on the bot will attempt to post a list of bypass links for all urls from that domain.
 You can also add domains manually with `/include domain.tld`.
 `/list` will show all the domains the bot is set to act on.
 `/remove domain.tld` to remove one.
+Reply to a bot message with `/delete` and the bot will delete that message and your `/delete` message too to keep things tidy.
+Only works on bot messages less than 48 hours old.

 Additionally, users can request a google translate version of the most recent link by sending `/translate`.
 `/translate` defaults to english but will also accept a list of ISO-639-1 language codes.
 For example `/translate en de es`.